For those who suffer from migraine headaches, a change in diet may help to reduce their frequency.

 One group received meals that included high levels of fatty fish or fish oil and lowered linoleic acid.
 Linoleic acid is a polyunsaturated fatty acid common in corn, soybean, and other highly processed oils.

-Another group was given meals with high levels of fatty fish and higher linoleic acid, while the third group received meals with high linoleic acid and lower levels of fatty fish, which mimicked the average American diet.
+Another group was given meals with high levels of fatty fish and higher linoleic acid, while the third group received meals with high linoleic acid and lower levels of fatty fish, which mimicked the average North American diet.

 During the 16-week study, participants were required to monitor their number of migraine headaches in terms of days, duration, and intensity.
 They also listed how their headaches affected their ability to function at work, at school, and in their social lives, as well as how often they needed to take medication.